Updated 25/05/2026

 Key takeaways

-- Confirmed Ebola cases in DRC and Uganda have triggered coordinated international response involving CDC, WHO, and regional health authorities.
+- Confirmed Ebola cases in DRC and Uganda have triggered coordinated international response involving the CDC.

 Source: CDC Mobilizes International Response Following Ebola Disease Outbreak in DRC and Uganda